vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR/2_The_Preparation_of_the_Ground_for_the_Fire.md

 Do thou, O furrow, turn towards us with milk.

 ## 06
-### a
-The plants born
-Three generations before the gods, Of the brown ones I celebrate
-The seven and a hundred abodes.
-### b
-A hundred, O mother, are your abodes, A thousand too your shoots,
-Therefore do ye, with a hundred powers, Make him whole for me.
-### c
-With flowers, with shoots,
-Fruit-bearing and without fruit,
-Like steeds victorious
-The plants are strong to help.
 ### d
-'Plants', O ye mothers,
-I hail you, O goddesses;
-Go bearing away defilement,
-Defilement [1] destroying.
 ### e
-In the Aśvattha is your seat,
-In the Parna is your dwelling made; Cows shall in truth be your share
-If ye shall gain this man.
 ### f
-In that in strength I seize
-These plants in my hand,
-The soul of the disease perisheth,
-As before one that taketh alive.
 ### g
-When the plants come together
-Like princes at the assembly,
-Sage is the physician called,
-Slayer of Raksases, overpowerer of diseases.
 ### h
-Remover is your mother by name, And ye are helpers;
-Ye are winged streams [2];
-Remove whatever is unwell.
 ### i
-Let one of you aid another,
-Let one be of assistance to another; All the plants in unison
-Do ye further this speech of mine.
 ### k
-The strength of the plants hath arisen Like cows from the pasturage,
-Of them that are fain to win gain,
-To the self of thee, O man.
-I Beyond all obstacles,
-Like the thief the pen, they have strode, The plants have shaken away
-Every defilement in the body.
 ### m
-Those [3] that have mounted thy self, That have entered every limb,
-May they repel thy disease,
-Like a dread intercessor.
 ### n
 O disease, do thou fly forth
 With the eagle, the blue jay (kikidivi) With the rush of the wind,